rayzorite/steam-review-scrapper/README.md

 > Download using pip: `pip install pandas nltk wordcloud plotly selenium questionary rich`

-#### Note: if you are on Arch, pip won't install libraries on your main system, you need to be in Python Virtual Environment (venv)
+#### Note: if you are on Arch Linux, pip won't install libraries on your main system, you need to be in Python Virtual Environment (venv)

 ### Usage
 - run `python scrapper.py`